Weekdays 9:30am - 7pm.

 • pregnant women

-• those who are experiencing numbness or reduced sensation over a painful area
+• those who are experiencing numbness or reduced sensation in a painful area

 • people with pre-existing lymphoedema